intake/intake-esm/README.md

   Out[4]: <pangeo-cmip6 catalog with 4287 dataset(s) from 282905 asset(s)>
   ```

-- Search and Discovery: `intake-esm` provides functionality to execute queries against the database:
+- Search and Discovery: `intake-esm` provides functionality to execute queries against the catalog:

   ```python
   In [5]: col_subset = col.search(